democracy-how/democracy-how/README.md

 <!-- Add examples where even without mafia the locals don't support democracy -->

-In addition, for democratic law to work it is important that the society supports it.
-Politicians, clercks, police, army, courts, prison officers, are all part of the society; they too have families, kids, love partners, relatives; they too have feelings, ambitions, and so on.
+In addition, for democratic law to work, it is important that a society supports it.
+Politicians, clerks, police, army, courts, and prison officers, are all part of the society; they too have families, kids, love partners, relatives; they too have feelings, ambitions, and so on.
-If someone hits a woman on a street because of a wrong dress code and the rest of the spectators on the street do not intervene to protect her and do not complain to the police or at least to the press afterwards, then it would be hard to maintain women rights of being dressed as they want in such society.
-No matter how protective the law is, the society and the individuals are responsible to protect it.
+If someone hits a woman on a street because of a wrong dress code and the rest of the spectators on the street do not intervene to protect her and do not complain to the police or at least to the press afterward, then it would be hard to maintain women rights of being dressed as they want in such society.
+No matter how protective the law is, a society and its individuals are responsible to protect it.
 Police work can not be done if there are no people that are willing to file a complaint against an assault and there are no witnesses to testify that an assault has happened.

-Here is a famous saying may be applied
+Here is a famous saying that may be applied

 <blockquote>
  If a tree falls in a forest and no one is around to hear it, did it fall?